[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 • When the load is high, check the load average

-• You can see the number of processes that the server cannot handle
+• Understand how many processes the server cannot handle

 • The higher the load average value, the higher the load.